hwborchers/ctv-numericalmath/README.md

 -   Package [rmumps](https://cran.r-project.org/package=rmumps) provides a wrapper
     for the MUMPS library, solving large linear systems of equations applying a parallel sparse direct solver
+-   [sanic](https://cran.r-project.org/package=sanic) supports routines for solving
+    (dense and sparse) large systems of linear equations; direct and iterative solvers from the Eigen C++ library are made available, including Cholesky, LU, QR, and Krylov subspace methods.
 -   [Rlinsolve](https://cran.r-project.org/package=Rlinsolve) is a collection of
-    iterative solvers for sparse linear system of equations.
-Stationary iterative solvers such as Jacobi or Gauss-Seidel, as well as nonstationary (Krylov subspace) methods are provided.
+    iterative solvers for sparse linear system of equations; stationary iterative solvers such as Jacobi or Gauss-Seidel, as well as nonstationary (Krylov subspace) methods are provided.
 -   [svd](https://cran.r-project.org/package=svd) provides R bindings to